hvrt-vcs/hvrt/README.md

 * Support of any file size
     - I have worked at a pinball game company in the past.
 Many of our workflows came from the video game industry.
-Handling big files well in a VCS is a prerequisite, which is why lots of places use Perforce or plastic, both of which support large files pretty well.
+Handling big files well in a VCS is a prerequisite, which is why lots of places use Perforce or Plastic, both of which support large files pretty well.
+We used `git` and `git-lfs` and it was a pain at the time.
+It's probably gotten easier since then.
-    - `git` can handle large files locally, since they are just dumped directly to disk in the repo (so whatever the file system supports, `git` supports).
+    - `git` can handle large files locally, since they are just dumped directly to disk in the repo (so whatever limits the file system supports, `git` supports).
 However, without a centralizing feature, this becomes harder to use.
 There are third party tools for this (like `git-lfs` and `scalar` from Microsoft), but really, `git` wasn't built for this.